The filtration efficiency and performance of

 Surgical Masks: Surgical masks are primarily designed to protect others from the wearer's respiratory emissions and to provide some protection to the wearer against large droplets and splashes.
 They are loose-fitting and are not designed to provide a tight seal around the face.
 Surgical masks typically have lower filtration efficiency compared to KN95 masks and N95 respirators.

-N95 Respirators: N95 respirators are similar to disposable KN95 mask in terms of filtration efficiency, as they are also designed to filter out at least 95% of airborne particles.
+disposable KN95 mask in terms of filtration efficiency, as they are also designed to filter out at least 95% of airborne particles.
 However, N95 respirators are regulated by the U.S. National Institute for Occupational Safety and Health (NIOSH) and undergo stricter testing and certification processes compared to KN95 masks.
 N95 respirators provide a tighter facial seal than KN95 masks, offering better protection against smaller airborne particles.

 KN95 masks and N95 respirators offer higher filtration efficiency compared to surgical masks.
 While KN95 masks and N95 respirators are similar in filtration efficiency, N95 respirators undergo stricter regulatory standards and provide a tighter facial seal, making them preferable for healthcare professionals and others working in high-risk environments.